 Colour Name Description red DETUNE Adds 2 detuned oscillators to the main oscillator, one slightly lower and one slightly higher.
 Both volume and frequency deviation of these oscillators are increased as the MOD amount increases. green SUBOSC Adds 2 sub oscillators to the main oscillator, a sawtooth wave 1 octave below and a square wave 2 octaves below.
 The volume of those oscillators is increased as the MOD amount increases.
 This sounds especially pleasant if the main oscillator is set to higher frequencies. mint CHORD In chord mode, the 3 oscillators of the voice are stacked into chords.
 This mode uses just intonation for nice and subtle harmonic beating.
-Use the MOD control to select the type of chord (from counterclockwise to clockwise): fifth plus octave (1-5-8) major (1-3-5) minor (1-b3-5) diminished (1-b3-b5) sus2 (1-2-5) sus4 (1-4-5) augmented (1-3-#5) major seventh (1-3-7) dominant seventh (1-3-b7) minor seventh (1-b3-b7) purple SHAPER A special waveshaper that shifts part of the wave up or down, similar in function to the Neutral Labs Meg Eurorack module. blue SATURATOR A saturator effect that will fatten up the wave. cyan BITMANGLER Flips individual bits of each sample, resulting in digital artifacts reminiscent of circuit bending experiments. yellow SRR Gradually reduces the sample rate giving the sound a chiptune-like quality.
-At more extreme settings, this can affect the perceived pitch of the voice.
+Use the MOD control to select the type of chord (from counterclockwise to clockwise): fifth plus octave (1-5-8) major (1-3-5) minor (1-b3-5) diminished (1-b3-b5) sus2 (1-2-5) sus4 (1-4-5) augmented (1-3-#5) major seventh (1-3-7) dominant seventh (1-3-b7) minor seventh (1-b3-b7) lime DUAL This adds a second oscillator that goes from 1 octave below to 1 octave above the main oscillator, the frequency being adjusted with the MOD knob. purple SHAPER A special waveshaper that shifts part of the wave up or down, similar in effect to the Neutral Labs Meg Eurorack module. blue SATURATOR A saturator effect that will fatten up the wave. cyan BITMANGLER Flips individual bits of each sample, resulting in digital artifacts reminiscent of circuit bending experiments.

-white NOISE Gradually crossfading white noise into the oscillator output.
+yellow SRR Gradually reduces the sample rate giving the sound a chiptune-like quality.
+At more extreme settings, this can affect the perceived pitch of the voice. white NOISE Gradually crossfading white noise into the oscillator output.
 At the maximum MOD setting, the oscillator gain is zero and the white noise gain is at maximum.
-This pairs well with the main filter set to band-pass at high resonance, see Advanced Settings. pink LPF Non-resonant low-pass filter.
-The MOD control must be turned fully up in order for the sound to pass through unaltered.
-With the MOD control turned down, the voice will generate no sound, which is useful in order to use its touchpads for CV control via the ENV output, without also generating any sound by the voice itself. lime HPF Non-resonant high-pass filter.
-This is especially useful in order to subtly bring in a voice.
+This pairs well with the main filter set to band-pass at high resonance, see Advanced Settings. pink DJ Non-resonant DJ-style filter.
+With the MOD control in the middle position, the sound will pass unaltered.
+Turn it to the left in order to turn down a low-pass filter, or turn it to the right in order to turn up (close) a high-pass filter.
+With the MOD control turned all the way down, the voice will generate no sound, which is useful in order to use its touchpads for CV control via the ENV output, without also generating any sound by the voice itself.